citusdata/citus_docs/use_cases/multi_tenant.rst

 Because application queries are restricted to a single tenant, such as a store or company, one approach for making multi-tenant application queries fast is to store *all* data for a given tenant on the same node.
 This minimizes network overhead between the nodes and allows Citus to support all your application's joins, key constraints and transactions efficiently.
 With this, you can scale across multiple nodes without having to totally re-write or re-architect your application.

 .. image:: ../images/mt-ad-routing-diagram.png
+    :alt: query "where" clause routing to a single node

 We do this in Citus by making sure every table in our schema has a column to clearly mark which tenant owns which rows.
 In the ad analytics application the tenants are companies, so we must ensure all tables have a :code:`company_id` column.